BMSQSP/QSPToolbox/README.md

 ## How to contribute:
 -We are evaluating allowing others to contribute to the development on a case-by-case basis.
 -We will likely require a Contributor License Agreement with the intent all resulting work will be equally available for others.
 -Please contact us to contribute, or with related inquiries.
-The current contact is brian(dot)schmidt{at}bms<dot>com.
+The current contact is brian(dot)schmidt{at}bms{dot}com.

 ## Other notes for our development efforts:
 -The current fully public version corresponds to rev799 from the in-house development repository.

 ## To install:
 -Once you download, add the root directory (QSPToolbox folder) to your MATLAB path.
 -Type "initQSPToolbox" in MATLAB to initialize the QSP Toolbox for use.